wustl-oncology/immuno_gcp_wdl_compute1/README.md

 ```

 ### Set up cloud account and bucket
 Run the following command and make note of the "Service Account" returned (e.g. "cromwell-server@griffith-lab.iam.gserviceaccount.com").

+This inititialization step does several things: creates a few service accounts (`cromwell-server` and `cromwell-compute`), updates some user IAM permissions for these accounts, creates a network (`cloud-workflows`) and sub-network (`cloud-workflows-default`), and creates a Google bucket.

 Note that the IP ranges or "CIDRs" specified below specify all the IP addresses that a user from WASHU might be coming from.
 A firewall rule is created based on these two ranges to limit access to only those users on the WASHU network.
+Details of this firewall rule will appear in the Google Cloud console under: `VPC network` -> `Firewall` -> `cloud-workflows-allow-ssh`.

+Note that if any of these things are already initialized already (due to a previous run), the script will report errors, but if the message describes that the resource already exists, this is fine.

 ```bash
 cd $WORKING_BASE/git/cloud-workflows/manual-workflows/